Tourists in Hawaii getting sick of tipping ‘just because someone did their job’

 The Cost of Living Reality Nobody Can Ignore

-Okay, let's get real about why tipping matters so much here.
-Hawaii's cost of living ranks among the highest in America.
-Even with minimum wage hitting $14 per hour in 2024, that's barely enough to cover rent in a shared apartment, let alone food, transportation, and everything else.
+Let’s get real about why tipping matters so much here.
+Hawaii’s cost of living ranks among the highest in America.
+The minimum wage just hit $16 per hour in January 2026 – up from $14 the previous two years.
+It’ll rise again to $18 in 2028.

-One restaurant owner in Honolulu added a 5% “mahalo kitchen charge” seven years ago so back-of-house staff could get an extra $5-7 per hour.
-Traditionally, cooks and dishwashers don't get tipped – only servers do.
-But without that extra money, she couldn't keep staff.
-Her choices were add the charge, raise menu prices significantly, or close down.
+One restaurant owner in Honolulu added a 5% “mahalo kitchen charge” years ago so back-of-house staff could get an extra $5-7 per hour.
+Traditionally, cooks and dishwashers don’t get tipped – only servers do.
+But without that extra money, she couldn’t keep staff.

 This creates tension.
 Visitors feel nickel-and-dimed.
 Workers feel undervalued.
 Business owners are stuck in the middle with slim margins and labor shortages.